nipun221/firebase_app/README.md

   measurementId: ""
 };

+now create a collection in your firebase database with the name 'chat-next' => (This is important)

-After that create .env file in firebase_app that is our root directory and update API_KEY with your OpenAI API Key and ORG_KEY with Organization Id;- API_KEY=
+After that create .env file in firebase_app that is our root directory and update API_KEY with your OpenAI API Key and ORG_KEY with Organization Id;-

+API_KEY=
 ORG_KEY=

 ### make sure that project has node_modules folder and .next folder inside root directory

 After that-

 -> cd firebase_app

 ### run following commands in separate terminals

 -> node index.js

 -> npm run dev

 ### In case you have errors while running this project download whole project with every file required -https://drive.google.com/file/d/1K7xtixFQ5PUITG_F9B-ydpysca1dTPHU/view?usp=sharing

 If still you have any issue please email me at nipunvats5@gmail.com or message me on linkedin at in/nipun-vats-295524216;-